 - Torch for night dives

-- Scheduled Shared transfer from Phuket to Khao Lak (250 THB each way)
+- Scheduled group transfer from Phuket to Khao Lak return ticket on day of departure and arrival 600 THB

 Richelieu Rock (called in Thai Hin Plo Naam) is a dive site in the Andaman Sea near the Surin Islands.
 It is part of the Mu Koh Surin National Marine Park although being about 18 km east of Surin Island.
 The most famous dive sites of Thailand, Richelieu Rock is an isolated diving pinnacle to the east of the Surin Islands.
 The site is marked by the top with a pinnacle which is 1 metre above the sea level during low tide, and disappears underwater during high tide.READ MORE